 • set mr3.container.use.termination.checker to true

-• set mr3.container.check.terminate.on.nonfatal to true
+• set mr3.container.terminate.on.fatal.error to true

 • optionally set mr3.am.task.retry.on.fatal.error to true